isomerpages/sportsg-corp/media-centre/media-release/_posts/2013-10-03-post-$50 Million Sponsorship Target For 28th SEA Games.md

 11. Another member of the SINGSOC Sponsorship and Marketing Advisory Sub-Committee, Mr John Vamvakitis, Head of Sport, Google Asia Pacific: "Digital provides a powerful and cost effective platform that will extend sponsors' reach beyond traditional channels.
 How far we can go using digital is limited only by our imagination.
 With the SEA region boasting one of the fastest growing digital adopters, digital will play a crucial role in engaging consumers during the games.
 Digital will also enable participants to enjoy the games in more ways than one for example through the use of second screens, mobile applications as well as social media."

 12. The Games will be held in conjunction with Singapore's 50th anniversary - a major milestone in the Republic's history.
 The 28th SEA Games has been identified as one of the official major events that will be part of the 50th anniversary celebrations.
-Acting Minister for Culture, Community and Youth, Mr Lawrence Wong, who is also the SINGSOC Steering Committee Chairman, is co-chairing the Culture & Community Committee under the Singapore 50 (SG50) Steering Committee.
+Acting Minister for Culture, Community and Youth, Mr Lawrence Wong, who is also the SINGSOC Steering Committee Chairman, is co-chairing the Culture &amp; Community Committee under the Singapore 50 (SG50) Steering Committee.

 **Big Names in Sponsorship and Marketing Advisory Sub-Committee**